 Executive Manager — Strategic Operations & Human Resources

-Stacey has been with Rack & Riddle for six years.
+Stacey has been with Rack & Riddle for seven years.
 She was initially hired as our Staff Accountant.
-Over the course of six years, we have increasingly relied upon Stacey’s talents, and steadily increased her job responsibilities.
+Over the course of seven years, we have increasingly relied upon Stacey’s talents, and steadily increased her job responsibilities.
 In early 2020, she began a new role as our Executive Manager — Strategic Operations & Human Resources.
 With nearly 100 employees working for the company, Stacey’s HR duties take up the majority of her time, however she also plays a key role in the strategic direction of Rack & Riddle from both a personnel, management and company growth perspective.
 As a manager on the Executive Team, she helps ensure that company-wide protocols are followed and the execution of the overall business plan is implemented across the various departments in day-to-day operations.